 Dirk is the director of the SFI funded Centre for Research Training in Advanced Networks for Sustainable Societies, a doctoral training initiative closely align with the CONNECT Centre.
 He is also an investigator and member of the steering committee of CONNECT’s ENABLE Smart Cities and Communities research programme.

-He is currently on the editorial board of the International Journal of Distributed Sensor Networks, Springer Wireless Networks and Elsevier Pervasive and Mobile Computing (PMC) journals and served previously on the editorial board of IEEE Vehicular Technology Magazine.
-He is also involved in conference organisation through membership of several technical programme committees of conferences such as IEEE VTC, IEEE PIMRC, IEEE Globecom, IEEE ICC, IEEE World Forum for the IoT, and several workshops co-located with IEEE PerCom.
-He was the TPC chair of the IEEE Vehicular Technology Conference Spring 2007 in Dublin and the TPC- co-chair of ACM Buildsys 2010 in Zurich, Switzerland.
+He is currently on the editorial board of the International Journal of Distributed Sensor Networks, Springer Wireless Networks and MDPI Sensors.
+He served previously on the editorial board of IEEE Vehicular Technology Magazine, Elsevier Pervasive and Mobile Computing (PMC) and Ad-Hoc Networks.
+He is involved in conference organisation through membership of several technical programme committees of conferences such as IEEE VTC, IEEE PIMRC, IEEE Globecom, IEEE ICC, IEEE World Forum for the IoT, and several workshops co-located with IEEE PerCom.
+He is the TPC co-chair of IEEE WoWMoM 2020 in Cork and was the TPC chair of the IEEE Vehicular Technology Conference Spring 2007 in Dublin and the TPC co-chair of ACM Buildsys 2010 in Zurich, Switzerland

-Principal Investigator Cork Institute of Technology CIT Dense ENABLE Low Energy Moving Shared
+Principal Investigator University College Cork UCC Dense ENABLE Low Energy Moving Shared